Peterpaulonyekachi/Retail-Performance-Optimization/README.md

 # Project Overview
-## Sales, Orders & Profitability Analysis – Retail Company
+## Objective
-In this project, I led the development of a comprehensive Power BI dashboard for a retail company facing declining profit margins despite growing sales.
+Sales, Orders & Profitability Analysis – Retail Company In this project, I led the development of a comprehensive Power BI dashboard for a retail company facing declining profit margins despite growing sales.
 The goal was to uncover key business insights and support data-driven decision-making by analyzing historical performance across orders, products, customer segments, and regions.

 ## Key Focus Areas: